Lt.-Gen. John Chester1

 Consanguinity Index=0.01%

 Her married name became Baring.
-As a result of her marriage, Elizabeth Harriett Sturt was styled as Baroness Northbrook on 6 September 1866.
+After her marriage, Elizabeth Harriett Sturt was styled as Baroness Northbrook on 6 September 1866.

 Children of Elizabeth Harriett Sturt and Thomas George Baring, 1st Earl of Northbrook